antiphp/cognoz.github.io/cheats.md

 helm install coreos/kube-prometheus --name kube-prometheus --namespace monitoring
 helm install -n monitoring --name grafana --set auth.anonymous.enabled=false --set adminUser=admin --set adminPassword=admin --set ingress.enabled=true --set ingress.fqdn=grafana.dev.domain.com  coreos/grafana``
 Go after that in grafana, and change corresponding prometheus datasource   (should be http://kube-prometheus-prometheus:9090)
+Also you need to disable tls in kube-prometheus-exporter-kubelets (if you are experiencing prometheus 401 errors in kubelets), so just go and edit
+``kubectl -n monitoring edit servicemonitor kube-prometheus-exporter-kubelets``
+and if you are usint kubelets-exporter
+``kubectl -n monitoring edit servicemonitor exporter-kubelets``

 ## Rancher
 ### bugs